-10/28/2017 | New York’s Most Monstrous Pests
+12/28/2020 | New York’s Most Monstrous Pests

-This thing is one of the biggest bugs in North America, measuring up to 1.5 inches long.
-Their coloration acts as highly effective camouflage, which makes it easy for them to sneak up on prey.
-Threatened wheel bugs secrete a gross stink from scent glands.
-And we’ve haven’t even gotten to the worst part: that giant hook on their faces!
-Wheel bugs plunge this long, sharp “beak” into their prey’s bodies, injecting enzymes in the process.
-These enzymes liquefy their prey’s insides, which the wheel bug proceeds to slurp up through its beak, like it’s drinking a bug smoothie!
+The wheel bug, or Arilus cristatus, is a member of the Reduviidae family.
+The Reduviidae family is made up of bugs called “assassin bugs,” which is pretty creepy all on its own.
+They are called this because of their predatory lifestyle.
+Wheel bugs plunge their sharp “beak” into their prey’s bodies, injecting enzymes in the process.
+These enzymes liquefy their prey’s insides, which the wheel bug proceeds to slurp up through its beak.
 Wheel bugs can’t liquefy our insides (thank goodness), but their bite is considered more painful than a wasp’s sting and inflicts a numbness that can persist for days.

 The Atlantic horseshoe crab (Limulus polyphemus) is a surprisingly frequent patron of New York’s beaches, where they’ve been cavorting for over 400 million years.
 Despite the name, this species of marine chelicerata is actually more closely related to spiders and scorpions than crabs.

 Horseshoe crabs are one of the few creatures that have more eyes than limbs.
 The arthropod has five eyes on its carapace and two on both its underside and mouth, for a total of nine eyes

-Giant Water Bugs
+3. Giant Water Bugs

 Some species may grow to over 4.5 inches long.
 Their size and power allows them to act as aggressive predators, preying on a wide variety of aquatic prey.
 Water bugs swim by using their flattened, oar-like hind legs to propel themselves forward through water.
-They can’t breath underwater, and regularly return to the surface to take in oxygen through tiny holes called spiracles, located on the bug’s abdomen.
+They can’t breath underwater so they regularly return to the surface to take in oxygen through tiny holes called spiracles, located on the bug’s abdomen.

 Finally, giant water bugs have become particularly notorious for biting down on the toes of passing swimmers.
 Hard.
 These punks are known for playing dead when threatened, so if you see one, don’t be fooled.
 Maybe swim the other way.